Nearly two thirds of the Kings Park is natural bushland - making it a nature lovers paradise.

 Duration: 20 minutes - 1.25 hours

-There are two walking trails to enjoy through the Western Australian Botanic Garden.
+There are two walks to enjoy through the Western Australian Botanic Garden.
 The Short Walk is 20 minutes one way, or 40 minutes return.
-If you have more time, the Long Walk (1 hour and 20 minutes return) is a fantastic way to cover the entire area, including the Lotterywest Federation Walkway, Pioneer Women's Memorial Fountain and Water Garden.
+If you have more time, the Long Walk (1 hour and 20 minutes return) is a fantastic way to cover the entire area, including the Lotterywest Federation Walkway, Pioneer Women's Memorial fountain and Water Garden.